epandurski/swpt_trade/README.md

   Initializes a new empty solver PostgreSQL database, and a new empty worker PostgreSQL database.

+  - `configure` will initialize both solver's and worker's databases.
+  - `configure solver` will initialize only solver's database.
+  - `configure worker` will initialize only worker's database.

   **IMPORTANT NOTE: This command has to be run only once (at the beginning), but running it multiple times should not do any harm.**

+* `await_migrations`

+  Blocks until the latest migration applied to "WORKER_POSTGRES_URL" and "SOLVER_POSTGRES_URL" PostgreSQL server instances match the latest known migration.

+  To check only one PostgreSQL server instance, you should pass the same URL to both "WORKER_POSTGRES_URL" and "SOLVER_POSTGRES_URL".

 * `consume_messages`